Solar system FAQ’s Answered

 How much can I save with solar system?

 The amount of money you will save on electricity bills by getting a solar system is affected by a number of factors:

 - The size of your solar power system

 - Roof space and orientation

-Businesses have a couple of other things to take into account, including the tax implications.
+Furthermore, businesses have a couple of other things to take into account, including the tax implications.

 There is no FIT available for businesses in WA.

-In Australia, there are two significant financial incentives for investing in a solar PV system and creating solar energy in your own home.
-The first is feed-in tarrifs, a state-by-state scheme where your energy provider is obliged to buy back the energy you export to the grid at a price equal to or above market rates.
+In Australia, there are two financial incentives for investing in a solar system and creating solar energy in your own home.
+The first is feed-in tariffs, a state-by-state scheme where your energy provider is obliged to buy back the energy you export to the grid at a price equal to or above market rates.
 The second is a small-scale technology certificate, providing a discount on the upfront installation costs for a solar system.

 What is a Small-scale Technology Certificate (STC)?

 STCs are government incentives that help reduce the upfront cost of installing your solar PV system.
 Noticeably, the value of the STC your system receives differs depending on its size, postcode and date of installation.
 Thus, STCs reduce the full cost of the solar system and provide a generous point of sale discount.
 Therefore, this scheme has been designed to taper off over time, so the sooner you purchase your system, the better!